Growing Good Ideas

 The present Garden consists of nearly fifty 300+ square-foot garden plots available for rental, as well as volunteer-managed theme gardens, and an enabling garden area with raised garden beds accessible for people in wheelchairs or with other physical limitations.
 The enabling garden was made possible with a donation from the Detroit Garden Club in the late 1990s.
 Members of the Garden Club of Dearborn regularly use the flowers and herbs that they grow in the enabling garden for horticulture therapy sessions with patients from Oakwood Common Skilled Nursing Center.

 Individual plots in the Garden are available for lease on a yearly basis for a nominal fee.
 Such fees are used to purchase equipment and supplies for the gardeners, or for general maintenance of the gazebo, sheds, compost bins, benches, and other items in the Garden.
 An online plot registration form is available for returning Gardeners to secure their plot or for new gardeners to get on a list to be contacted about potential available plots.
+(Available in February 2020)

 The Garden currently operates with a volunteer Steering Committee comprised of highly active Garden participants and an elected chairperson.
 This group meets monthly to discuss garden-related issues.
 The Committee’s Chair works with the Center's COG Coordinator, Rick Simek, to arrange repairs and general upkeep of the Garden.